Roux Scholarship

-The Roux Scholarship is a cooking competition for up and coming chefs in the UK.
+The Roux Scholarship is a cooking competition for young chefs in the UK.
 Set up by the brothers Michel and Albert Roux, and now run by their sons Alain Roux and Michel Roux Jr. It was first run in 1984 with Andrew Fairlie being named the first winner.
-It has since been run on a yearly basis, with winners going on to win a three-month placement in a Michelin starred restaurants including the French Laundry and Maison Pic.
+It has since been run on an annual basis, with winners undertaking a three-month placement in a Michelin-starred restaurant.

 History

-Colin Page, Director of Marketing, Diners Club UK, conceived the idea of the chefs scholarship with Michel Roux in 1983.
-The sponsorship of the scholarship was finally agreed between Nick Rowe [M.D] Diners Club that same year following a luncheon at Roux's Waterside Inn when it was agreed the Roux brothers could front a scholarship for up and coming chefs and that Rowe's credit card company would be willing to back it financially.
+Colin Page, Director of Marketing, Diners Club UK, conceived the idea of the chef's scholarship with Michel Roux in 1983.
+The sponsorship of the scholarship was finally agreed between Nick Rowe of Diners Club that same year following a luncheon at Roux's Waterside Inn when it was agreed the Roux brothers could front a scholarship for up and coming chefs and that Rowe's credit card company would back it financially.
 Michel spoke to his brother Albert the following day, who said that Michel could lead on it.
 Michel thought it would be a good way for young chefs to gain experience in French restaurants, which were not open to employing British chefs at the time.
 The competition was formerly known as the Roux Diners Club Scholarship.

 Each entrant must enter a paper application, which are then reviewed and broken down into regional competitions.
 Each regional winner goes through to the final, where there is one Scholar named.
 Entrants are limited to chefs who are working in full-time employment.
 Chefs are not limited to applying on one occasion; both Simon Hulstone and Mark Birchall competed on four occasions before winning.
 The winner of the competition is allowed to choose a three Michelin starred restaurant to cook in for three months.
+More recently, an alternative Bespoke Roux Scholarship programme has been offered instead of the stage, where the winner works with The Roux Scholarship team to help develop their culinary skills via short term courses and international trips.